Did you know that 46% of people in problem debt also have a mental health problem?

 You can use a spreadsheet (I have a free monthly budget planner you can download by clicking here) or you can use a pen and paper if you prefer.

 If you do not have a regular income, money advice service has a useful article on how to budget – https://www.moneyadviceservice.org.uk/en/articles/how-to-budget-for-an-irregular-income

 Set up payments to clear debt, put money into an emergency fund or savings, to pay off your credit card etc. to ensure money goes out automatically.
 The stress of thinking and organising these payments is reduced every month and it makes it a lot easier to manage your finances

 3. Do not bury your head in the sand

 The best thing is to tackle it head-on – when you are more aware of your financial situation, it helps alleviate some of the anxiety around worrying whether you can afford bills or essentials.
-Checking your bank balance regular is important – avoiding checking only adds to the feelings of overwhelm and it will help you to understand your spending habits too.
+Checking your bank balance regularly is important – avoiding checking only adds to the feeling of overwhelm and it will help you to understand your spending habits too.